calccrypto/OpenPGP/README.md

             the object (mainly used for moving
             PGP data around).

-    Ptr   - a typedef for std::shared_ptr < T >, where
-            T is the class each typdef is found in.
+    Ptr   - a typedef for std::shared_ptr \<T\>, where T is the class each typdef is found in.

 Operator= and the copy constructor have been overloaded for the data structures that need deep copy.

-To build the command line program run make on OpenPGP/exec/main.cpp
+To build just the library, run make in OpenPGP/.

 Notes:
     Sometimes, there are excerpts from RFC 4880 in the code.